Skip to main content

 “The people of Mewar chose you to be their Rana because they believe you are not like the others who give in.
 We can go through this much hardship for you and our motherland.”

-He who called the Mughal “Turki” are giving in and calling them “Lord”?
-The entire clan of Hindu rulers were hopeful that anybody can quit but not Pratap.
+He who called the Mughal “Turki” is giving in and calling them “Lord”?
+The entire clan of Hindu rulers were hopeful that anybody could quit but not Pratap.
 What is this I hear?

-In the battle of Dewair in 1581, also known as the second battle of Haldighati the ruthless Rana cut the Mughal Commander Bahlol Khan into two.
-The Mewaris won this battle seriously injuring a few Mughal eminent including Prince Salim.
-Pratap fought 17 Battles, big and small against Akbar’s army but was not defeated even once.
-At last, Akbar quit his desire to win over Mewar.
+In the Battle of Dewair in 1581, also known as the second battle of Haldighati, the ruthless Rana cut the Mughal Commander Bahlol Khan into two.
+The Mewaris won this battle, seriously injuring a few Mughal eminent, including Prince Salim.
+Pratap fought 17 Battles, big and small, against Akbar’s army but was not defeated even once.
+At last, Akbar gave up his desire to win over Mewar.

 Even after getting back to Chittorgarh for two years, Amar Singh could not restore Chittor to its old glory as people refused to leave Udaipur and Chavand and follow him.
-After the second Mughal seize Temples and Villages were severely destroyed by the Mughals and Amar Singh decided to shift his capital permanently to Udaipur.
-Repeated wars had reduced Mewar’s finances and manpower and Amar Singh found it impossible to continue wars against the Mughals.
-Thinking it is best for the subjects who loved and supported him he decided to accept Mughal rule in Mewar and presented himself before the court of Jahangir as an alliance.
+After the second Mughal seized, Temples and Villages were severely destroyed by the Mughals, and Amar Singh decided to shift his capital permanently to Udaipur.
+Repeated wars had reduced Mewar’s finances and manpower, and Amar Singh found it impossible to continue the wars against the Mughals.
+Thinking it was best for the subjects who loved and supported him, he decided to accept Mughal rule in Mewar and presented himself before the court of Jahangir as an alliance.

 Here are some more quick facts on the Sisodia Family History: